Walk Alone (song)

-"Walk Alone" is a song by English drum and bass band Rudimental, featuring vocals from Scottish singer and songwriter Tom Walker.
+"Walk Alone" is a song by British drum and bass band Rudimental, featuring vocals from British singer and songwriter Tom Walker.
 The song was released as a digital download on 26 October 2018, as the fourth single from Rudimental's third studio album, Toast to Our Differences.
 The song was written by Amir Izadkhah, Piers Aggett, Kesi Dryden, Leon "DJ Locksmith" Rolle, Cass Lowe, Ilsey Juber, Dacoury Natche, Thomas Walker, Jesse Shatkin and Jonathan Mensah.
-It‘s also included on Walker’s debut album, What a Time to Be Alive.
+It's also included on Walker's debut album, What a Time to Be Alive.